ghi-electronics/Documentation/endpoint/hardware/sbc.md

 ## Wi-Fi

-Endpoint Domino Wi-Fi using a the tp-link Wireless N Nano USB adapter. [mikroBUS](https://www.mikroe.com/mikrobus) headers compatible with over 1000 click modules.
+Endpoint Domino Wi-Fi using a the tp-link Wireless N Nano USB adapter.